ankitasks1/ChIP-Seq/README.md

-# ChIP-Seq

-#Analysis pipeline for ChIP-Seq
+# Analysis pipeline for ChIP-Seq

 #Have your own data?
 Yes -> Proceed from Step ... , No -> Follow from step1